MostafaAI10/Correspa-AI/correspa-ai/README.md

 ## Why Correspa AI

-Support teams are expected to respond quickly, accurately, and consistently — even as ticket volume grows.
+Support teams are expected to respond quickly, accurately, and consistently, even as ticket volume grows.
 Manually triaging, researching, and drafting every email is slow and error-prone, and inconsistent answers erode customer trust.

-Correspa AI addresses this by giving each stage of the response process to a dedicated AI agent, so incoming mail is classified correctly, answered with information grounded in real company documentation, and checked for quality before being queued as a Gmail draft — reducing response time while keeping a human in the loop for final approval.
+Correspa AI addresses this by giving each stage of the response process to a dedicated AI agent, so incoming mail is classified correctly, answered with information grounded in real company documentation, and checked for quality before being queued as a Gmail draft, reducing response time while keeping a human in the loop for final approval.

 ## Key Capabilities